-Longwood offers graduate level programs leading to the degree of Master of Arts with a major in English, the degree of Master of Business Administration, and the degree of Master of Science with majors in Communication Sciences and Disorders, Education, and Sociology.
+Longwood offers graduate level programs leading to the degree of Master of Arts with a major in English, the degree of Master of Business Administration, the degree of Master of Education with majors in Reading, Literacy & Learning and School Librarianship, and the degree of Master of Science with majors in Communication Sciences and Disorders, Education, and Sociology.
 Our graduate programs are designed to provide capable students with opportunities for individual inquiry, to develop knowledge and skills necessary to work efficiently and lead effectively, and to integrate academic knowledge with practical applied experiences.
-In the education major, areas of concentration include: Algebra and Middle School Mathematics, Counselor Education, Curriculum and Instruction Specialist/Spanish, Curriculum and Instruction Specialist/Special Education General Curriculum K-12, Educational Leadership, Elementary and Middle School Mathematics, Health and Physical Education, Literacy and Culture, Music, and School Library Media.
-The Elementary Education PreK-6 Initial Licensure, Special Education General Curriculum K-12 Initial Licensure, and School Library Media PreK-12 Initial Licensure concentrations are available for persons with a baccalaureate degree in any discipline who wish to obtain a master's degree plus a teaching license in one of those three areas.
-The Spanish or ESL PreK-12 Initial Licensure concentrations are available for people with a baccalaureate degree who wish to obtain a master's degree plus a teaching license in Spanish or English as a Second Language.
-In addition, professional endorsement only programs in Educational Leadership/Administration and Supervision, Literacy and Culture/Reading Specialist, School Library Media and Special Education General Curriculum K-12 are available.
+In the education major, areas of concentration include: Algebra and Middle School Mathematics, Counselor Education, Curriculum and Instruction Specialist/Special Education General Curriculum K-12, Educational Leadership, Elementary and Middle School Mathematics, Health and Physical Education, and Music.
+The Elementary Education PreK-6 Initial Licensure, and Special Education General Curriculum K-12 Initial Licensure concentrations are available for persons with a baccalaureate degree in any discipline who wish to obtain a master's degree plus a teaching license in one of those two areas.
+In addition, professional endorsement only programs in Educational Leadership/Administration and Supervision, Reading Specialist, School Librarianship and Special Education General Curriculum K-12 are available.
 In the English major, the areas of concentration include creative writing, literature, education and writing, and secondary (6-12) initial licensure.
-The Sociology major is a criminal justice based program.
+The Sociology major concentration is criminal justice and social policy.
 The Communication Sciences and Disorders major prepares individuals for entry level positions in speech-language pathology.
-The Business Administration online major offers concentrations in General Business and Retail Management.
+The Business Administration online major offers concentrations in General Business, Real Estate and Retail Management.